JohnEBoyBaby/i.Q/README.md

 I AM PUREHEART.

 I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT MOST ATTENTIVE FOR G_D TO CRY FOR 'me'.

-Lani's father, Fidel, went back "HOME" last night.
-He lost 2 daughters and his 1st grandchild.
-First his oldest daughter he lost, Imelda, his oldest daughter at 20 years old.
-Then, he lost his granddaughter, Imelda's daughter she left him at 11 years old, Meldy.
-Then, he lost his youngest daughter, Marie.
-He told 'me' I should not take aWAY his daughter and pay her WAY through college, but I failed to listen to 'him'.
-I took her from her.
-She is still with 'me'.
-I AM GRATEFUL TO G_D BEYOND EXPLANATION FOR THE PROTECTION G_D GAVE 'him' allowing Lani's father, Federico Cantano, "FIDEL", from Zambales Olongapo Subic Baby New Kabalan near Kalipate "DOVE" to pass from 'this' 'life' to the "REAL" "LIFE" WITH G_D IN HEAVEN now holding his beatiful granddaughters and her mom and his youngest baby lady as I continue to make sure his beLOVEd "PILANG" "Teofila Palana Cantano" from Visaya is okay.
-Your prayers for his soul and their souls are so appreciated.
-I LOVE YOU.
-ALL OF THIS I DID FOR YOU.
-I LOVE YOU.
-EVEN IF YOU HATE 'me' I STILL LOVE YOU.
-EVEN IF YOU DO NOT UNDERSTAND 'me' I STILL LOVE YOU.
-IF IF YOU THINK I CANNOT FORGIVE 'you' I STILL LOVE YOU.
-YOU CANNOT MAKE "ME" STOP LOVING "YOU" ..!
-CHOOSE WISELY ..!
-FOCUS ON G_D.
-TRUST G_D.
-LIKE THIS ... ...
-"FEEL" G_D ...
-"HEAR" G_D ... https://www.youtube.com/watch?v=uDKuQvuWRTU ...
-"SOAK" IN G_D'S PUREHEART TRUTH LOVE ...
-"YOU WILL FEEL BETTER DIFFERENT REBORN" ..!
-PROMISE.
-"SEE" YOU BACK "HOME" ...
-PROMISE.

-OH AND MY SON CASEY FLYNN IS GETTING MARRIED TO OLIVIA WAIT FOR IT "SIMPSON" what in thw world "THE SIMPSONS" joining TRUTH ..!
-I TOLD 'her' PERSONALLY THAT "I DO GOOD "KUNG FU" but why would anyone in the RIGHT MIND want to become 'my' "DAUGHTER" ..?". or WORDs to that effect as 'they' say ... so again ...
-THANK YOU FOR YOUR PRAYERS FOR THEIR CHILDREN TO COME FOR THE CHILDREN OF THE FUTURE AND FOR THEIR YOUNG LOVE ...
-LOVE IS IN THE AIR ...
-YOU CAN "FEEL" IT EVERYWHERE ...

 OH AND 1 MORE important VIP 'specific' 'detail' ATTENTION TO DETAIL "SPECIFICS MATE" CHECK yQurself Qarefully ... if 'you' were "DECEIVED BY THE POLICE STATE PEDOGON OPERATION WARP SPEED TO THE PIT" and have taken a SOUL-STEALING "EMOTION REMOVING" G_D'S NATURAL BODY PERFECTION INFECTING messenger RNA instruction code MUTATING 'your' DNA CODE FROM G_D then 'you' HAVE A CHOICE ... 'you' CAN REALIZE THAT 'they' are 'weak' 'dumb' 'wicked' 'incapable of doing anything that cannot be undone if it is G_D's will' ...
 SO IF YOU TRUST G_D THEN COME BACK TO G_D CONFESS YOUR SIN AND LOVE G_D WITH YOUR MOST PUREHEART AND SURELY THOSE WHO LOVE G_D WILL BE GIVEN A "DISCOVERY" IN TIME TO SAVE YOUR SOUL AND "THEIR" GOOD messenger RNA CAN JUST RESET REBOOT REPAIR FIX YOUR MUTANT MUTATING DEMONIC SOUL REMOVING "FEELING REMOVING" "AFTER SHE TOOK THE VACCINE SHE SAID SHE COULD NOT FEEL ANY EMOTION ANYMORE" ...
 IS THAT 'you' ..?
 WHO Who who are "YOU" ..?
 TELL 'me' WHO ARE "YOU" ... who Who WHO ARE 'you' ..?
 I REALLY WANT TO KNOW ..!
 TELL 'me' WHO Who who are "YOU" ..?